 Drive from Inverness and and embark Lord of the Glens.
 Tonight, enjoy a welcome reception and dinner on board.

-Time to explore Tobermory before a late morning sail to tiny Eigg, catching glimpses of the islands of the Inner Hebrides along the way.
+Sail north from Tobermory to tiny Eigg this morning, catching glimpses of the islands of the Inner Hebrides along the way.
 At Eigg you can get a sense of what life is like for the roughly 90 people who live on this island community.
-Look for marine animals and birdlife, including Atlantic seals, minke whales, dolphins, porpoises and a variety of seabirds.
-Then sail to the town of Inverie in Loch Nevis, where you can have a drink at the most remote pub in the British Isles.
+Then sail to the small village of Inverie on Loch Nevis, where you can have a drink at the most remote pub in the British Isles.
+Moor Inverie overnight.

 Early morning sail across the Sound of Sleet to Armadale and the Isle of Skye.
 Visit the Clan Donald Centre.
-Later sail to Kyle of Lochalsh from where we visit the Cuillins Mountains and Portree.
+Later sail to Kyle of Lochalsh from where we visit the Eilean Donan Castle and picturesque village of Plockton.
 Evening Captain's Farewell Reception and Dinner.
 Overnight in Kyle.

 Day 8 - Inverness